hritik5102/lazy-load-images/README.md

 If you open devtools in the browser and go to network tab and then click "image" tab, you will see in total 16 requests is getting fired.

+Enable throttling -> fast 4g, and slow 4g to see the impact.

 ## Step 2: Convert JPG to WEBP using ffmpeg

 WebP is a modern image format developed by Google that offers several advantages over traditional formats like JPEG and PNG.
 Here are the key benefits of using WebP images.